 Ofsted and the new Register of Apprenticeship Training Providers

-When the RoATP was announced a few weeks ago, there was a lot of controversy surrounding Ofsted.
+When the RoATP was announced in 2017, there was a lot of controversy surrounding Ofsted.

-The RoATP has already almost doubled the amount of training providers eligible to deliver training in the UK from 793 to 1,473 – and the numbers keep on growing.
-Many large providers still haven’t made it onto the list and will be applying again in May.
+The RoATP has already trebled the amount of training providers eligible to deliver training in the UK from 793 to 2,588 – and the numbers keep on growing.
+The application window opens every 6 months, so more providers will still be added in the future.

-All training providers must be inspected by Ofsted, so this sharp increase will be a huge challenge for Ofsted.
-The challenge is made even more difficult as 55% of RoATP main providers have never been inspected by Ofsted before.
+All training providers must be inspected by Ofsted, so this sharp increase has been a huge challenge for Ofsted.
+The challenge is made even more difficult as 55% of RoATP main providers accepted in the first round have never been inspected by Ofsted before.

 These providers will be thrown in at the deep end at inspection time.
 Organisations now only get 2 days’ notice before their inspection, so providers will have put some measures in place to ensure they’re always quality compliant.